 In fact, the overlapping of those two directorates, surgery and the children's directorate, when it comes to paediatric surgical patients, that was also an issue when we dealt with Adam in the Royal.
 In fact one pulls up 303-043-510, that was the position in relation to the Royal Trust, and you can see there, on the blue boxes following down from Dr Carson as medical director, that potentially the services that could have been delivering for Adam were split amongst a number.
 You see there's a paediatric service, there's anaesthetics, theatre and intensive care.
-I think there was also surgery right down at the bottom.
+I think there was also surgery right

-You may recall, Mr Chairman, that that was an issue about which Dr Gaston acknowledged some concerns that Dr Taylor, who was the consultant paediatric anaesthetist, was in a different directorate from others who were also involved in Adam's care.
-So the efficacy of these sorts of structures, Mr Chairman, is going to be something to be explored.

-The role of clinical director was primarily a leadership role within the department, and issues relating to standards of care or poor performance would be directed to the clinical director in the first instance, but it was the medical director who was responsible to the trust for monitoring the quality of medical care at Altnagelvin.
-As I've said, at the time of Raychel's admission that person was Dr Fulton.

-He was a consultant dermatologist and his principal responsibilities are set out in his job description.

-Some of those that had a direct -- they're all relevant, but the ones most acutely relevant is to secure the wide input to medical policy and strategy through the chairmanship of clinical directors' forum and also with the director of nursing to promote the development of clinical audit within the trust as a means of examining the outcomes of care provided by the trust, and also to ensure that professional standards are maintained in the provision of medical services within the general guidance that's issued by the department and within the terms of the contracts
+1 down at the bottom.
+2 You may recall, Mr Chairman, that that was an issue 3 about which Dr Gaston acknowledged some concerns that 4 Dr Taylor, who was the consultant paediatric 5 anaesthetist, was in a different directorate from others 6 who were also involved in Adam's care.
+So the efficacy 7 of these sorts of structures, Mr Chairman, is going to 8 be something to be explored.
+9 The role of clinical director was primarily 10 a leadership role within the department, and issues 11 relating to standards of care or poor performance would 12 be directed to the clinical director in the first 13 instance, but it was the medical director who was 14 responsible to the trust for monitoring the quality of 15 medical care at Altnagelvin.
+As I've said, at the time 16 of Raychel's admission that person was Dr Fulton.
+17 He was a consultant dermatologist and his principal 18 responsibilities are set out in his job description.
+19 Some of those that had a direct they're all 20 relevant, but the ones most acutely relevant is to 21 secure the wide input to medical policy and strategy 22 through the chairmanship of clinical directors' forum 23 and also with the director of nursing to promote the 24 development of clinical audit within the trust as 25 a means of examining the outcomes of care provided by 1

-Dr Fulton also in his role led the team investigating any serious clinical incidents, and he advised the trust board on medical issues, on complaints, clinical incidents, disciplinary action and so forth, and he provided medical advice on litigation.
-So in that capacity, he took charge of the investigation into Raychel's care at Altnagelvin once they had been informed that she had died at the Children's Hospital informed that she had died at the Children's Hospital.
-Ms Duddy was director of nursing and she had responsibility for the department of nursing and risk management to reflect an evolved clinical governance agenda, and she held meetings with the clinical services managers on a monthly basis and together with the --19 THE CHAIRMAN: Ms Anyadike-Danes, would you pause?
-Could we take down the Royal organisational structure and put back up the Altnagelvin one.
+1 the trust, and also to ensure that professional 2 standards are maintained in the provision of medical 3 services within the general guidance that's issued by 4 the department and within the terms of the contracts 5 with the purchasers.
+6 Dr Fulton also in his role led the team 7 investigating any serious clinical incidents, and he 8 advised the trust board on medical issues, on 9 complaints, clinical incidents, disciplinary action and 10 so forth, and he provided medical advice on litigation.
+11 So in that capacity, he took charge of the investigatio 12 into Raychel's care at Altnagelvin once they had been 13 informed that she had died at the Children's Hospital.
+14 Ms Duddy was director of nursing and she had 15 responsibility for the department of nursing and risk 16 management to reflect an evolved clinical governance 17 agenda, and she held meetings with the clinical service 18 managers on a monthly basis and together with the 19 THE CHAIRMAN: Ms Anyadike-Danes, would you pause?
+Could w 20 take down the Royal organisational structure and put 21 back up the Altnagelvin one.
 22 MS ANYADIKE-DANES: 312-014-001.
 23 THE CHAIRMAN: Thank you.
+24 MS ANYADIKE-DANES: So you see how that lies.
+Together wit 25 the medical director, she was accountable to the board